KxSystems/kafka/docs/reference.md

 Where

 - `config` is a dictionary user-defined configuration.
-- `timeout` is an integer value denoting the timeout (in milliseconds) to wait for a response frm a kafka broker.
+- `timeout` is an integer value denoting the timeout (in milliseconds) to wait for a response from a kafka broker.

 returns an integer denoting the index of the consumer.